davingaier/bitwealth-lth-pvr/docs/Customer_Portal_Test_Cases.md

 ## Test Case 5: Row-Level Security (RLS) Policies

-### TC5.1: Customer Can Only View Own Data
+### TC5.1: Customer Can Only View Own Data ⏸️ DEFERRED

 **Objective:** Verify RLS prevents cross-customer data access

+**Note:** Cannot test until customer portal UI is built (see Known Issues #3).
+Admin RLS policies differ from customer RLS policies.
+This test requires signing in as a registered customer with customer_id in JWT metadata.
+Admin users (like davin.gaier@gmail.com) have different permissions that allow viewing all customers.

 **Preconditions:**
-- Customer A (ID: 100) authenticated
+- Customer A (ID: 100) authenticated in customer portal
 - Customer B (ID: 101) exists in database

 **Test Steps:**
-1. Sign in as Customer A
+1. Sign in as Customer A in customer portal
 2. Attempt to query Customer B's data via SQL or API:
 ```javascript
 const { data, error } = await supabase